-REEO-S Note: The enacted measure includes some provisions respecting wetlands regulation, to include requiring NCDENR to petition USACE to allow for greater flexibility in performing wetlands mitigation.
+REEO-S Note: The enacted measure includes some provisions respecting wetlands regulation, to include requiring the North Carolina Department of Natural Resources (NCDENR) to petition USACE to allow for greater flexibility in performing wetlands mitigation.
 This measure would also waive cost share requirements for dredging projects.
 Makes various other updates to environmental requirements to include renaming NCDENR to the Department of Environmental Quality and consolidates the Departments of Cultural Resources and Natural Resources into one agency.
-Finally, the measure also establishes a new cabinet level agency named "The Department of Military and Veterans Affairs."
+The measure also establishes a new cabinet level agency named "Department of Military and Veterans Affairs."
 The overall purpose of this agency would be to work with the Armed Forces on issues of mutual concern.
-The measure lists 23 distinct powers and duties of the Department.
-REC outreach in North Carolina may entail significant involvement this entity in the future.
+The measure lists 23 distinct powers and duties of the department.
+REC outreach in North Carolina may entail significant involvement with the entity in the future.